-Unsecured promissory notes due to stockholders had an outstanding principal balance of \$700,000 as of March 31, 2024.
-The unsecured promissory notes require monthly interest-only payments at 10% per annum and mature at various dates from August 2024 to December 2024.
-See Note 6 - "Stockholder Promissory Notes" in our unaudited interim financial statements and related notes for the three months ended March 31, 2024 and 2023 included elsewhere in this Quarterly Report for more information about the unsecured promissory notes.
+Stockholder promissory notes had an outstanding principal balance of \$700,000 as of June 30, 2024.
+The stockholder promissory notes require monthly interest-only payments at 10% per annum and mature at various dates from September 2024 to December 2024.
+See Note 6 -"Stockholder Promissory Notes" in this Quarterly Report for further information on such stockholder promissory notes.